Last updated on January 2, 2023

-She surveyed the sandy shoreline and clipping waves in the distance.
-“It’s a dream come true.
-One week away from everything.”
+She surveyed the sandy shoreline and choppy waves in the distance.
+“It’s a dream come true; one week away from everything.”

 William nodded.
 “With my brother and his family.”

-A highly successful doctor with a thriving medical practice, William had been nominated for a significant award for his work on pancreatic cancer.
-He had recently appeared on Fox News, Bloomberg, and CNN.
+William was a highly successful doctor with a thriving medical practice.
+He had been nominated for a significant award for his work on pancreatic cancer and even recently appeared on Fox News, Bloomberg, and CNN.

 As those thoughts swirled in the doctor’s head, he thought about the attention he had received from strangers.
 However, the toll on his family was steep.
 With all the deadlines, presentations, expectations, and media hype behind his promising cure, he wasn’t sure it was worth it.

 In contrast, his brother, Noah, had done much for the kingdom of God.
 Why couldn’t he be like his brother—faithful to God and the truth?

 But, for now, William was thankful to be with his family.
 He hoped this vacation would help him to get back on track.